SAP/gigya-swift-sdk/GigyaSwift/README.md

 #### Verify Login Interval

 The Swift SDK can track a user's current session and determine if there were changes to the site's schema and require re-authentication for the user when necessary.

 For example, this can be used to invalidate a user's active session if their previously agreed Terms of Service consent version has changed.

 When using session verification, the client application will be informed, via 'NotificationCenter', if the automatic verification fails.
 This will allow your application to perform the necessary logic in order to re-authenticate the user.

 To implement this flow, add the following key/value to your app's .plist file:

 ```
 GigyaSessionVerificationInterval : Integer (the length of time, in seconds, to check the user's profile against the site's schema).
 ```
 When the verification fails, the SDK will send a notification about it via NotificationCenter.

-In order to be notified of session changes, you will need to use addObserver in your ViewController, for example:
+In order to be notified of session changes, you will need to use addObserver in your ViewController. for example:
 ```
 func viewDidLoad() {
    NotificationCenter.default.addObserver(self, selector: #selector(gigyaInvalidSession(_:)), name: Notification.Name("didInvalidateSession"), object: nil)